What is Target Marketing? The Good, The Bad, and The Ugly

 What Would a World Without Targeted Marketing Look Like?

-Without targeted marketing, brands would have to do what is called undifferentiated marketing or mass marketing.
+Without targeted marketing, brands would have to resort to undifferentiated marketing or mass marketing.
 This is where they would treat everyone as a potential customer.

-In a way, this could be beneficial, but it will also come with some disadvantages.
+In some ways, this could be beneficial, but it will also come with disadvantages.

-This works in cases where the product or service is appealing to the general public; there will be no need to have a target audience since everyone is potentially a product consumer.
+This works in cases where the product or service appeals to the general public; there is no need for a target audience, since everyone is a potential consumer.

-Target marketing is highly beneficial in cases where the general public isn't a potential client in any way, certain groups or members of society only use certain products, and without targeted marketing to sell a particular brand to a specific audience, everything would be a bit uneven.
+Target marketing is highly beneficial when the general public isn't a potential client, certain groups or members of society use specific products, and without targeted marketing, selling a particular brand to a specific audience would be uneven.

-The whole point of targeted marketing is creating ads that speak directly to the consumer.
-If there weren't target marketing, you would only have Ads that say to everyone in a way that would seem like the Ad is speaking to no one in particular.
+The whole point of targeted marketing is to create ads that speak directly to consumers.
+If there weren't target marketing, you would only have ads that say the same thing to everyone, making it seem like the ad is speaking to no one in particular.

-Targeted marketing is here to stay because it has many benefits and advantages for the subset of an entire population.
+Targeted marketing is here to stay because it offers many benefits for a subset of the population.
 It is also safe to say that targeted marketing is also very digital.

 The internet works based on targeted marketing; without it, there would be many setbacks in the marketing world.